Titantek/ada-outlier-datastory/content.md

 We observe that Llama3 in 2024 exhibits a better path length distribution compared to 2007.
 To validate this observation, we performed a t-test with an alternative hypothesis that the path length distribution in 2024 is less than in 2007 (2024 < 2007).
 Using a significance level of $$alpha = 5$$%, the test yielded a `p-value` of $$0.023$$ and a `statistic` of $$-1.99$$.
 Since the p-value is below the significance level, we reject the null hypothesis and conclude that Llama3 in 2024 has a better path length distribution than in 2007.

+## 4.D.
+Conclusion on the LLMs performance between 2007 and 2024

-In conclusion, we can state that Llama3's performance has improved between 2007 and 2024.
-As a result, players in 2024 are likely to reach the target page in fewer clicks compared to 2007.
+In conclusion, we can state that Llama3's performance has improved between 2007 and 2024, reflecting advancements in LLM capabilities.
+Theoretically, players in 2024 should also perform better than players in 2007, likely reaching the target page in fewer clicks.

 # Conclusion: 🎉 A happy ending 🎉